 More Information on Saved Passwords in Chrome

-Some popular password manager apps to consider are LastPass, Dashlane and 1Password.
-These applications work as browser extensions, and they give you an option to save username and password combinations as you create or use them on websites.
+Some popular password manager apps to consider are Dashlane and 1Password.
+These applications work as browser extensions, and they give you the option to save username and password combinations as you create or use them on websites.

 There are some additional settings for how you save passwords in Chrome that are available on the Passwords Chrome menu.
 At the top of the menu is the setting that controls whether or not Chrome offers to save passwords, as well as a setting that controls whether or not Chrome will autofill its saved passwords.

 To the right of an eye icon is a column of three dots.
 If you click that button, you will see options to copy password, edit password, or remove password.
 There is also a three dot icon at the top of the list that you can click if you would like to export all of your passwords.

 If you elect to do this, then Chrome will create a .csv file with all of your website, username, and password information.

 While using Chrome’s password manager for saving credentials for websites is convenient, there are a lot of other settings related to browsing that you might want to change or customize through Chrome’s settings menu.
 It can be helpful to familiarize yourself with the various settings on the devices where you use Chrome so that you can make the browsing experience as easy as possible.

 While the methods outlined above are helpful when you need to know how to check saved passwords on Google Chrome for your laptop or desktop, you might be asking yourself how do I find my saved passwords on Google Chrome on my phone?